Webskey/SortingAlgorithms/README.md

-# SortingAlgorythms
+# SortingAlgorithms
-## Examples of sorting arlgorythms.
+## Examples of sorting algorithms.